Solving A Washer Backing Up Into A Sink: 9 Easy Steps

 • Check the hose for any visible blockages, kinks, or damage.

 • Once disconnected, run water through the hose to see if it flows freely.
-If the drain hose is clogged, it won’t have enough force to push enough water fast enough to make the sink fill up with water
+If the drain hose is clogged, it won’t have enough force to push enough water fast enough to make the sink fill up with water.

 • Clear any blockages or straighten out kinks before reconnecting the hose to the washer.

-#3: Check the Standpipe
+#3 Check the Standpipe

+Checking the standpipe can help a lot when your washer water is backing up into your sink.
 The standpipe is the vertical pipe where the washing machine’s drain hose connects to your home’s plumbing.
-It is usually located near the washing machine and looks like a tall, vertical pipe with an opening at the top for the drain hose.
-To check the standpipe for clogs:
+The standpipe is usually located near the washing machine and looks like a tall, vertical pipe with an opening at the top for the drain hose.

 • Locate the standpipe; it should be close to your washing machine and may be in a laundry room, utility room, or garage.